 Open-air carts have an aluminum ramp for wheelchair boarding.

-Accessible, modern restrooms are located at the Visitor Center, in Walnut Hill on the north end of the Snack Shop building and the Wallace Exhibit Center.
+Accessible, modern restrooms are located at the Visitor Center, in Walnut Hill on the north end of the Snack Shop building, inside the Flynn Cafe, and the Wallace Exhibit Center.
 A portable handicapped station is located at the 1700 loway Farm drop-off/pick-up point.

 Wheelchairs are available to use free of charge.
-See the ticket booth for details.
+See the admissions desk for details.
 At this time, we do not have motorized wheelchairs/scooters available.

 Due to the rugged terrain connecting our Farm sites on the West side of our museum, we suggest the following experiences for those with accessibility concerns:

-Take the tractor cart to the 1700 loway Indian Farm, tour, then return to the tractor cart to be taken to the 1900 Farm and Wallace Exhibit Center.
+Take the tractor cart to the 1700 loway Farm, visit, and follow the short ADA-compliant trail to the 1850 Pioneer Farm.
+Then return to the tractor cart at the 1700 Ioway Farm, to be taken to the 1900 Farm and Wallace Exhibit Center.

 The Town Only Visit takes 2 hours or less and includes the entire 1875 Town of Walnut Hill.